SabaBeradze/Bank-Lombard-/README.md

-# Pawn Shop Management System
+# Lombard Shop Management System

-This is a Java Spring CRUD application for managing a pawn shop.
+This is a Java Spring CRUD application for managing a Lombard.
 It provides functionality for adding various types of items such as cars, jewelry, and technology to pawn inventory, as well as making payments on pawned items.

 ## Features